-Islanders eliminated from playoff hunt despite win
+Islanders beat Devils 4-2, but eliminated from playoff hunt

 Lee made it 4-1 with a power-play goal in close at 8:11, his fifth goal in the Islanders' winning streak.
 Bennett's second goal of the game came with 3 seconds remaining.

-NOTES: Islanders captain John Tavares missed his fourth straight game with a lower-body injury. ...
-Retiring New Jersey all-time points leader Patrik Elias took part in the pregame skate.
+NOTES: Retiring New Jersey all-time points leader Patrik Elias took part in the pregame skate.
 He did not play this season. ...
 Islanders won the season series 3-1. ...
 After opening the season at home with an 8-0-2 mark, New Jersey finished 12-23-6 at the Prudential Center.

 UP NEXT

-Islanders: Visit Ottawa for the season-finale Sunday.
+Islanders: Visit Ottawa for the season finale Sunday.

 Devils: At Detroit to face the Red Wings Sunday in the final game at Joe Louis Arena on Sunday.